lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 * Is the post password protected?
 See also question U11.
 * Was the post published before using the plugin?
 See also question U09.
 * Was there already a link added?
 See also question U09.
-* Did you check the *Most Recent* link on Facebook?
 * Are you logged into the correct Facebook account?
-* Are you looking at the correct personal/page/group wall?
+* Are you looking at the correct personal/page/group wall/profile?
-* If you are publishing to a page: check the Facebook tab *Others*.
-See also question U12.
+* Do the privacy options allow viewing the link?

+Note that each WordPress user should authorize the plugin, unless you check the option *Share with all users on this site* in the Easy setup section.

+See also question U41.

 = U22 Where are the settings of the plugin? =